NCAA Division I FBS receiving leaders

-Receiving Yards
+Receiving yards

+Career

 The career leader in receiving yards is Western Michigan's Corey Davis.
 Davis does not have any single seasons in the top 30, instead having a consistent run of 941, 1,408, 1,429, and 1,500 yards over his four seasons.
 He broke the record set by Trevor Insley at Nevada.
 Prior to Insley, the record was held by a pair of Wyoming receivers, Ryan Yarborough and then Marcus Harris.